-- use a significant portion of our available cash; - issue equity securities, which may dilute the ownership of current stockholders; - · incur substantial debt; - · incur or assume known or unknown contingent liabilities and - · incur large, immediate accounting write offs and face antitrust or other regulatory inquiries or actions.
+- use a significant portion of our available cash; - issue equity securities, which may dilute the ownership of current stockholders; - incur substantial debt; - incur or assume known or unknown contingent liabilities and - incur large, immediate accounting write offs and face antitrust or other regulatory inquiries or actions.

 For example, the businesses we have acquired had, at the time of acquisition, multiple systems for managing their own production, sales, inventory and other operations.
 Migrating these businesses to our systems typically is a slow, expensive process requiring us to divert significant resources from other parts of our operations.
 We may continue to face these challenges in the future.
-For example, on July 31, 2013, we completed the purchase of Amkor Technology Malaysia Sdn.
-Bhd.
-Additionally, we increased our investment in J-Devices to 60% in 2013 and to 100% in 2015 through the exercise of additional options, and as a result, we are now integrating J-Devices with our existing operations.
-In addition, J-Devices continues to integrate the acquisitions it has previously completed with its operations.
-As a result of the risks discussed above, the anticipated benefits of the increase in our investment in J-Devices or other future acquisitions, consolidations and partnering arrangements may not be fully realized, if at all, and these activities could have a material adverse effect on our business, financial condition and results of operations.
+For example, in July 2013 and May 2017, we completed the purchase of Amkor Technology Malaysia Sdn.
+Bhd. and Nanium, respectively.
+Additionally, we increased our investment in J-Devices to 100% in 2015 through the exercise of additional options.
+We are now integrating these acquired entities with our existing operations.
+As a result of the risks discussed above, the anticipated benefits of these or other future acquisitions, consolidations and partnering arrangements may not be fully realized, if at all, and these activities could have a material adverse effect on our business, financial condition and results of operations.